ZEJIA-LIU/web-softwaretools-plain/report/Features.md

 - Showing sold pets with a ranking list, redirect to *available* page by clicking **category** on the list.

-  - The ranking list ranks top 5 best selling **categories** with their sales.
+  - The ranking list ranks top 5 best-selling **categories** with their sales.

-  - When clicking on the **category**, page will redirect to *available* page with request parameter of the clicked **category**, which will be automatically filled into the sorting form.
+  - When clicking on the icon of a **category**, page will redirect to *available* page with request parameter of the clicked **category**, which will be automatically filled into the sorting form.

 ## Justification

 - Shopkeeper could analyse business and customers' preference by checking *sold* pets.

-- knowing best selling **categories** would help shopkeeper with arranging future management like updating inventory.
+- knowing best-selling **categories** would help shopkeeper with arranging future management like updating inventory.

-- Visitors without a clear purpose could take a look and it would help them to discover their preference(**category**).
+- Visitors without a clear purpose could take a look, and it would help them to discover their preference(**category**).

-- some people tend to buy best selling **categories** driven by group psychology, and inventory of those would be exactly the most after shopkeeper's business analysis.
+- some people tend to buy best-selling **categories** driven by group psychology, and inventory of those would be exactly the most after shopkeeper's business analysis.

-- Redirecting to **available** page with request parameter gives all users much much convinience in finding certain kind of *available* pets the want.
+- Redirecting to **available** page with request parameter gives all users much convenience in finding certain kind of *available* pets the want.

 # Testing